Campbell, Colin Eric Interview

 And she was from where?

 Hastings.
 Her father was Harold Minty; well known as a car painter at Autobodies in Eastbourne Street.
 And her uncle, John Minty, was the Public Relations Officer for a while.
-And he was also a radio announcer too.
+And he was also a radio announcer.

 So okay, anything else?
 Any interesting things?
 Have you travelled overseas at all?

-Yes, I’ve been to Australia about three times, mainly because I’ve got a son who married a Hastings girl and went over there and lived there, and he still lives there actually.
-So I’ve been to New South Wales, and into the Red Centre to Alice Springs and Ayers Rock.
-That son now is in Brisbane, and I’ve been there once.
+Yes, I’ve been to Australia about three times, mainly because I’ve got a son who married a Hastings girl and went over there and lived there – and he still lives there actually.
+So I’ve been to New South Wales, and into the Red Centre to Alice Springs and Ayers Rock, and that son now is in Brisbane, and I’ve been there once.
 That’s as far as I’ve been, yeah.

 So we were born in quite a good time, weren’t we?
 We missed the Depression, then the Second World War; we just missed that …

 I can recall when World War II started.
 We were at Balmoral Station there in September ‘39.
-Mum and Dad had no radios; the only contact with the outside world was with the newspapers, and the newspapers used to come, I think on a Monday, Wednesday and Friday on the Mt Cook bus.
+Mum and Dad had no radios, or … the only contact with the outside world was with the newspapers, and the newspapers used to come, I think on a Monday, Wednesday and Friday on the Mount Cook bus.
 And I remember walking from the homestead down to the mailbox to get the paper and the mail, and my mother sat on the bank on the side of the road.
 And [of] course being a kid, you know … wanting to get back home, you know; and I said to her, “Why do you keep reading the paper, Mum?”
-And I distinctly remember her saying that war’s been declared.
-And about a year ago I went down there, and I had my photo taken sitting where I reckon we were sitting in ‘bout 1939 on the side of the road.
+And … oh, I distinctly remember her saying that war’s been declared.
+And about a year ago I went down there, and I had my photo taken sitting where I reckon we were sitting in about 1939, on the side of the road.
+[Chuckle]

 Any clubs you belong to?

-Different car clubs.
-The Vintage Car Club, and the Daimler and Lanchester Car Club, ‘cause my wife and I started Classique Bridal Cars, and we ran that for a few years.
+Different car clubs; Vintage Car Club, and the Daimler and Lanchester Car Club, ‘cause my wife and I started Classique Bridal Cars, and we ran that for a few years.
 That was sort of an offshoot to the garage business really, and it was a way to have three classic cars and have them sort of … well, they weren’t really big earners, but at least they paid their way.
-And the Riley Car Club.
+The Riley Car Club …

 Bill Riley?